 In order to use the tool, all you have to do is pop off her head and hair.
 The fill lines are clearly marked on the inside of the doll.
 Then, you simply have to replace her head and place her back in the microwave.
 Nothing could be easier than using this technique to steam clean your microwave.

 One of the best parts of using the Angry Mama is that you won’t burn your hands removing her from the microwave.
 If you were using a glass bowl, it would be too hot to remove from the microwave using your bare hands.
-This versatile doll can easily be removed by wrapping her in a hand towel to protect your skin.
+This versatile doll can easily be removed by wrapping it in a hand towel to protect your skin.

 How to Clean Your Microwave with Apple Cider Vinegar